USRA-STI/gdt-core/docs/core/heasarc.rst

 |BaseFinder| offers file access through either HTTPS or FTP protocols.
 The
 default protocol is HTTPS, which is recommended due to its wider support across secure networks as well as the higher reliability of HEASARC's HTTPS servers.
-If necessary, the protocol type can manually selected by passing a ``protocol`` keyword during initialization of inherited classes.
+If necessary, the protocol type can be selected manually by passing a ``protocol`` keyword during initialization of classes derived from BaseFinder.

 For Developers:
 ---------------